joyce-lin/Project_Wikipedia_NLP_ArticleClassifier/README.md

 ## Predicting Wikipedia Article Categories

-Python Code for this project can be found in folder "ipynnb"
+This is a project to demostrate how to use Natural Language Processing and Machine Learning techniques to classify articles or paragraphs.
+This project is built with Python and my code can be found in folder "ipynb"

 #### Wiki_insert_to_MongoDB.py:
-   A Python script to download about 5,000 articles from 8 categories using Wikipedia API to a Mongo Database
+   Script to download about 5,000 articles from 8 categories using Wikipedia API to a Mongo Database

 #### Part2_1_PreProcessing_DataClearning.ipynb:
    Clean the article text using RegEx